absmach/magistrala/bootstrap/README.md

 Switching between states `Active` and `Inactive` enables and disables Thing, respectively.

 Thing configuration also contains the so-called `external ID` and `external key`.
-An external ID is a unique identifier of the device/app for the corresponding Thing.
-For example, the device MAC address is a good choice for external ID.
+An external ID is a unique identifier of corresponding Thing.
+For example, a device MAC address is a good choice for external ID.
 External key is a secret key that is used for authentication during the bootstrapping procedure.

 ## Configuration